 As the public are becoming increasingly more well-informed about hypnotherapy, they do their research, looking for ‘gold standard’ professionals (…because why go to an ‘OK’ therapist when you could go to a ‘great’ one).
 One way of standing out from the crowd is to demonstrate that you are a professional and have the confidence in your knowledge and abilities to voluntarily become registered with (and accountable to) the profession’s regulator.

 We hope this blog has helped answer your questions about the potential minefield that prospective students can face in the search for that “gold standard” of hypnotherapy training.

-…because it contains a list of literally everything that you will learn on our (internationally recognised) hypnotherapy certificate course.
+…because it contains a list of literally everything that you will learn on our (internationally recognised) hypnotherapy diploma course.

 This course is mapped to (and exceeds) the UK core curriculum for hypnotherapy training and has been externally accredited by the UK’s leading professional hypnotherapy organisations (as mentioned above) – so it’s a great benchmark for what you should be looking for in a hypnotherapy training course, whether you’re looking to use hypnotherapy in a clinical setting or otherwise…

 If you have any questions relating to this topic or relating to hypnotherapy training in general, do get in touch with us directly via the contact page.